In this article, we discuss the pros and cons of hemp vs bamboo sheets.

 Bamboo will regrow from the roots and is entirely self-regenerating.

-Unlike bamboo, hemp will need to be replanted after is been harvested.
+Unlike bamboo, hemp will need to be replanted after it has been harvested.

 Hemp can be harvested multiple times a year